zitazhang-zzy/git-learner/README.md

 # git-learner
-as new to github, what should I do
+- as new to github, what should I do
-YEYYEY
+- THIS IS ZZY ZONE!
+- WOHU!!!!
+- I AM FREE!
+- I AM MAD!